CARE’s Journey Piloting Social Norms Measures for Gender Programming

 This “Theory to Practice” brief describes CARE’s journey to understand social norm theory from academia, and apply it in development practice.
 CARE’s interest stemmed from programming experience where, despite working on attitudes and providing information, certain gender inequitable behaviours persisted, CARE therefore sought out to test whether a deeper understanding of social norms could shed new light on what is holding certain behaviours in place, and lead to more effective strategies for transforming gender norms and behaviours that seem stuck.

-With support from social norms researchers, CARE adapted social norms theory into practical implementation design and measurement approaches and tools that could be more easily applied to international development programs in resource constrained settings.
+With support from social norms researchers, CARE adapted social norms theory into practical implementation design and measurement approaches and tools that could be more easily applied to international development programmes in resource constrained settings.
 It then piloted these approaches across three project sites:

 - ReNEW (Redefining Norms to Empower Women), focused on engaging men and boys to reduce intimate partner violence (IPV) on tea plantations in Sri Lanka, (2014-2016).